laibaali500/breakout-game/README.md

 - Playing with multiple balls at once: increases difficulty.
 - Allowing the paddle to be controlled with the mouse position: alternative controls will improve ease of use.
 - Nickname and leaderboard features: this will make it more similar to an arcade game.
 Scores could be stored temporarily, or permanently in a database.

 ---

+## Code Source
+I have a little prior experience with PyGame, having made a 2D platformer and a drawing pad in the past.
+My understanding of the basic concepts meant that I was able to write all of the code for this Breakout game from scratch.

+---